Gluten and Food Labeling

 FDA recognizes that compliance with the gluten-free regulation in processed foods and food served in restaurants is important for the health of people with celiac disease.

 FDA’s regulation established a federal definition of the term “gluten-free” for food manufacturers that voluntarily label FDA-regulated foods as “gluten-free.”
-The definition was intended to provide a reliable way for people with celiac disease to avoid gluten, and it is expected that restaurants’ use of gluten-free labeling will be consistent with the federal definition.
+The definition was intended to provide a reliable way for people with celiac disease to avoid gluten, and, given the public health significance of gluten, restaurants’ use of gluten-free labeling should be consistent with the federal definition.

-In addition, state and local governments play an important role in oversight of restaurants.
-FDA works with state and local government partners with respect to gluten-free labeling in restaurants, and will consider appropriate action as needed, alone or with other agencies, to protect consumers.
+State and local governments play an important role in oversight of restaurants.
+FDA continues to work with state and local government partners with respect to gluten-free labeling in restaurants.

 Gluten-Free Labeling: What It Looks Like

 The regulation doesn’t require manufacturers to place a food’s “gluten-free” claim in any specific location on the food label.
-So, manufacturers may choose where they place a “gluten-free” claim, as long as it doesn’t interfere with mandatory labeling information and meets the regulatory requirements.
+So, manufacturers may choose where they place a “gluten-free” claim, providing that it doesn’t interfere with mandatory labeling information and meets the regulatory requirements.

 - Some manufacturers may choose to include the logo of a gluten-free certification program on their food labels; however, FDA does not endorse, accredit, or recommend any particular third-party gluten-free certification program.